-Services Include: general academic advisement, advisement on how to choose a major or career, graduate school advisement, career interest testing, and information and referral to appropriate university resources.
+Services Include: academic advising, career counseling, advisement on how to choose a major or career, graduate school advisement, career interest assessment, and information and referral to appropriate university resources.
 The center serves as the college advisement center for open major students but all students are welcome to use its services and resources for assistance in making informed and appropriate decisions about majors or careers.

 Honors Advisement Center